 Conversely, people from the south open up and speak with very airy vowels.
 In the US, southerners will run out of breath saying the word “Alabama”.
 In southern Britain, you’ll find residents of Portsmouth and the Isle of Wight using airy vowels in much the same way.
 Coincidence?

 Spanish-speakers and Asians: Does vowel pronunciation change the same way from north to south in your native countries?
+Or maybe your native countries not have the geographical space large enough to create these climate influences on vowel sounds?

 The Move to America

-As a kid, I was teased by my friends (?) in school and learned real quick to drop the Canadianisms that made people laugh.
+As a kid, I was relentlessly teased by my friends (?) in school and learned real quick to drop the Canadianisms that made people laugh.
 Today, I mostly speak standard American English, though bits of Canadian still trickle out sometimes.

 Writing Like a Canadian